diasurgical/devilutionX/README.md

 2. Install required dependencies by executing the following command (via cmd or powershell):

 	`vcpkg install sdl2:x64-windows sdl2-mixer:x64-windows sdl2-ttf:x64-windows libsodium:x64-windows`
+	_Note: this command installs libraries compiled for x64 but it's not hard to do the same for x86 libraries if you need it_

 	`vcpkg install sdl2:x86-windows sdl2-mixer:x86-windows sdl2-ttf:x86-windows libsodium:x86-windows`